ravikumarem/sonarqube-ansible/README.md

 $ sudo apt install ansible
 ```

-I have used inventory file as just the mchine IP in it, to avoid passing the PEM key.
-You can follow the same or you can use above commands(in inventory file) to run the playbook.
+I have used inventory file as just the machine IP in it, to avoid passing the PEM key.
+You can follow the same or you can use the above commands (in inventory file) to run the playbook.

-Let's say you wanted to use only the machine IP, then follow below commands.
-Copy your machine PEM key in the machine, and once it is copied and given permission for "id_rsa" and remove the key from machine once below commands ran.
+Let's say you wanted to use only the machine IP, then follow the commands below.
+Copy your machine PEM key in the machine, and once it is copied and given permission for "id_rsa" and remove the key from machine once below commands run.

 ```bash
 $ cp /home/ubuntu/asista-mumbai-dev-key.pem ~/.ssh/id_rsa